earthspecies/voxaboxen/README.md

 Requires `torch > 2.0` and the corresponding version of torchaudio.
 Other requirements can be installed with `pip intall -r requirements.txt`.

-Before running, you will need to get the pretrained weights for [AVES](https://arxiv.org/abs/2210.14493), which is the backbone model. (https://storage.googleapis.com/esp-public-files/ported_aves/aves-base-bio.torchaudio.pt) Put them in `weights`.
+Before running, you will need to get the pretrained weights for [AVES](https://arxiv.org/abs/2210.14493), which is the backbone model (https://storage.googleapis.com/esp-public-files/ported_aves/aves-base-bio.torchaudio.pt).
+Put them in `weights`.

 ## Example usage: